Manaslu Base Camp Trek Itinerary

 • Rajesh Thapaliya

 The Manaslu Base Camp Trek is among the most challenging treks in the Manaslu Region.
 Mt.
 Manasulu is the eighth-highest peak in the world; it towers 8,163 meters above sea level.
-It is situated in the western central part of Nepal in Mansiri Himal.
+It is situated in the western central part of Nepal in the Mansiri Himal.
 Manaslu is a Sanskrit-derived name that means "Mountain of the Spirit."
 It has always attracted many Japanese people.
-Japanese trekker prefers to climb this mountain because Toshio Imanishi of Japan, with the assistance of Gyalzen Norbu (Nepali), climbed the hill for the first time in 1956.
+Japanese trekkers prefer to climb this mountain because Toshio Imanishi of Japan, with the assistance of Gyalzen Norbu (Nepali), climbed the hill for the first time in 1956.

-On the way to the Manaslu Base Camp, you can find a resident of local people who are very innocent and loving.
+On the way to the Manaslu Base Camp, you can find a resident of the local people who are very innocent and loving.
 Many people are of Tibetan origin & speak their vernacular.
-During the trekking journey, you also can explore real Nepalese life and spot many Buddhist "MONKS inhabitant" holy monasteries.
+During the trekking journey, you can explore real Nepalese life and spot many Buddhist "MONKS inhabitant" holy monasteries.
 Combined with many great views of the Tibetan highland, this terrain will prove a mystical place.
-You can visit the ancient monastery "Sama Gompa" ascending furthermore in the Manasulu Base Camp Trek.
+You can visit the ancient monastery "Sama Gompa" ascending further in the Manasulu Base Camp Trek.

 Related Trips:

-Please contact us for detailed information.
+Please get in touch with us for detailed information.

 Manaslu circuit trek